cakephp/docs/en/views/helpers/form.rst

 .. _automagic-form-elements:

-Creating Form Inputs
+Creating Form Controls
 ====================

-.. php:method:: input(string $fieldName, array $options = [])
+.. php:method:: control(string $fieldName, array $options = [])

-The ``input()`` method lets you to generate complete form inputs.
-These inputs will include a wrapping div, label, input widget, and validation error if necessary.
-By using the metadata in the form context, this method will choose an appropriate input type for each field.
-Internally ``input()`` uses the other methods of FormHelper.
+The ``control()`` method lets you to generate complete form controls.
+These controls will include a wrapping div, label, control widget, and validation error if necessary.
+By using the metadata in the form context, this method will choose an appropriate control type for each field.
+Internally ``control()`` uses the other methods of FormHelper.

-The type of input created depends on the column datatype:
+The type of control created depends on the column datatype:

 Column Type
     Resulting Form Field